eponsonby/ATP-Support/job-announcement-playbook/details/overview.md

 This information holds the contact information and address where applicants can reach the agency.
 It includes phone, TDD, email, and address.

-### Agency Careers page URL
+### Marketing URL

-Allows the agency to provide a URL to their careers page that will be included at the bottom of the modal.
-This field was formerly known as Marketing URL.
+Allows the agency to provide a URL to their careers page or other page that they deem appropriate that will be included at the bottom of the modal.

 ## Previous fields